 Rethinking what is contaminating surfaces means rethinking what clean means.
-To ensure a strong, reliable adhesive bond (which is what a conformal coating is) cleanliness needs to be understood as chemical cleanliness.
-The surface of the components need to be chemically compatible with the coating.
+To ensure a strong, reliable adhesive bond (which is what a conformal coating is), cleanliness needs to be understood as chemical cleanliness.
+The surface of the components needs to be chemically compatible with the coating.

-Most electronic components are made of polymers which have what is called an intrinsically low energy, i.e. they do not want to grab onto the coating, they’d rather just be left alone.
-They need to be converted into a high energy surface through treatment like plasma, corona or flame.
+Most electronic components are made of polymers that have what is called intrinsically low energy, i.e., they do not want to grab onto the coating; they’d rather just be left alone.
+They need to be converted into a high-energy surface through treatment like plasma, corona, or flame.
 These methods create chemically reactive sites on the surface that are eager to bond with the coating and hold on with all their might.

 Test the Cleanliness of Your Surface: ROSE Test and Beyond

-We talk a lot about processes at BTG Labs.
+We talk a lot about processes at Brighton Science.
 We discuss the inter-relational dynamics of the constituent parts that make up the whole and how, if any one of those parts is not properly managed, the process as a whole is at risk of being unsuccessful.
-When talking about electronics we can ostensibly be talking about every single manufacturing sector at once.
-Electronics are not an isolated category, but a crucial piece of all industries.
-If the electronic components of a larger assembly fail then the auto, medical device or consumer product manufacturer is unable to provide the highest quality products.
+When talking about electronics, we can ostensibly be talking about every single manufacturing sector at once.
+Electronics are not an isolated category but a crucial piece of all industries.
+If the electronic components of a larger assembly fail, then the auto, medical device, or consumer product manufacturer is unable to provide the highest quality products.